Giving Baby Up for Adoption Without Father's Consent in FL

-Some women considering adoption in Florida are worried that their relationship status could affect their adoption.
+Birth father rights in adoption in Florida are complicated, and they can be a scary topic for someone facing an unplanned pregnancy in the Sunshine State.
 The truth is that every relationship is unique in adoption.
-While some women have a supportive birth father involved in the adoption process, others are wondering if they can pursue an adoption without the birth father in Florida.
+While some women have a supportive birth father involved in the adoption process, others often wonder if they can pursue an adoption without the birth father in Florida.

 “Can I pursue adoption when the father is unknown?”

 “Does the birth father have to agree to adoption for me to place my baby in Florida?”

 “Can a child be adopted without the father’s consent in Florida?”

 Because every situation is unique, the only way you can get the answers you’re looking for is by calling an adoption specialist at 1-800-ADOPTION.
 In the meantime, the following guide to birth father rights for your Florida adoption can help you understand how your baby’s father may affect your adoption.

 And if you’re a couple who wants to learn more about adoption in Florida, we’d be happy to offer information on how to get started.
 Click here to learn more about the Florida adoption process.